vavilen84/hugo_blog/content/golang/2021/03/algorithms_in_go.en.md

 import "sort"

 func SearchInIntSlice(haystack []int, needle int) (result bool, iterationsCount int) {
-	sort.Ints(haystack) // this algorithm will not work with not sorted list lowKey := 0                  // first index
+	sort.Ints(haystack) // this algorithm is not going to work with unsorted list lowKey := 0 // first index
 	highKey := len(haystack) - 1 // last index
 	if (haystack[lowKey] > needle) || (haystack[highKey] < needle) {
 		return // target value is not in the range
 	}
-	for lowKey <= highKey { // iteratively reduce list
+	for lowKey <= highKey {
+	    // reduce list iteratively
 		iterationsCount++
 		mid := (lowKey + highKey) / 2 // middle index
 		if haystack[mid] == needle {
 			result = true // we found our value return
 		}
-		if haystack[mid] < needle { // if needle is bigger than middle - we take only part with highest values by increasing lowKey lowKey = mid + 1
+		if haystack[mid] < needle {
+		    // if needle is bigger than middle - we only take a part with highest values by increasing lowKey lowKey = mid + 1
 			continue
 		}
-		if haystack[mid] > needle { // if needle is smaller than middle - we take only part with lowest values by decreasing highKey highKey = mid - 1
+		if haystack[mid] > needle {
+		    // if needle is smaller than middle - we only take a part with lowest values by decreasing highKey highKey = mid - 1
 		}
 	}